-- 2.1 'Censure' means an official expression of disapproval or condemnation. - 2.2 'CAO/Clerk' shall mean an Employee authorized to act as the Chief Administrative Officer and Clerk of the Municipality. - 2.3 'Closed Meeting' shall mean a meeting, or part of a meeting, of Council not open to the public in accordance with the Municipal Act, 2001, as amended. - 2.4 'Committee' shall mean an Advisory Board or Committee established by Council. - 2.5 'Complaint' shall mean an alleged violation of this Code - 'Confidential Information' includes information in the possession of the Municipality that the Municipality is prohibited from disclosing under the Municipal Freedom of Information and Protection of Privacy Act, 1990 the Personal Health Information Protection Act, 2004, and other applicable legislation.
+- 2.1 "Censure" means an official expression of disapproval or condemnation. - 2.2 "CAO/Clerk" shall mean an Employee authorized to act as the Chief Administrative Officer and Clerk of the Municipality. - 2.3 "Closed Meeting" shall mean a meeting, or part of a meeting, of Council not open to the public in accordance with the Municipal Act, 2001, S.O.
+2001, Chapter 25, as amended. - 2.4 "Committee" shall mean a Committee established by Council. - 2.5 "Complaint" shall mean an alleged violation of this Code. - 2.6 "Confidential Information" includes information in the possession of the Municipality that the Municipality is prohibited from disclosing under the Municipal Freedom of Information and Protection of Privacy Act, the Personal Health Information Protection Act, 2004, and other applicable legislation.
 Confidential Information also means any information of a personal nature to municipal employees or clients, or information that is not available to the public and that, if disclosed, could result in loss or damage to the Municipality, or could give the person to whom it is disclosed an advantage.
-Confidential Information includes items disclosed or discussed at closed sessions of Council and Committee meetings. - 2.7 'Council' shall mean the elected officials who constitute Municipal Council for the Corporation of the Municipality of Central Elgin. - 2.8 'Employee' shall mean a person employed by the Municipality, including those employed on personal service contracts and volunteers.
-It does not include members of Council. - 2.9 'Gift' includes any cash or monetary equivalent fee, object of value, service, forbearance, preferential treatment, or personal benefit received from a third party. - 2.10 'Good Faith' shall mean accordance with standards of honesty, trust and sincerity, as practiced and understood within the Elgin County community. - 2.11 'Integrity Commissioner' shall mean a person appointed by Council to provide independent and consistent complaint investigation and resolution respecting the application of the Code of Conduct. - 2.12 'Immediate Relative' shall mean a parent, child, sister, brother, sister-in-law, brother in-law, father-in-law, mother-in-law, as well as step-relationships.
+Confidential Information includes items disclosed or discussed at closed sessions of Council and Committee meetings. - 2.7 "Council" shall mean the elected officials who constitute Municipal Council for the Corporation of the Municipality of Central Elgin. - 2.8 "Employee" shall mean a person employed by the Municipality, including those employed on personal service contracts and volunteers.
+It does not include members of Council.

-- 2.14 'Media' includes any entity such as radio, television, newspaper, magazine, websites, blogs, social media, twitter feeds or other vehicles for the public dissemination of information. - 2.15 'Member' means any member of Council, and includes the Mayor and any member of the public appointed to a Committee. - 2.16 'Meeting' shall mean any regular, special or other meeting of Council. - 2.17 'Pecuniary Interest' shall mean an interest that has a direct or indirect financial impact or as defined under the Municipal Conflict of Interest Act, as amended. - 2.18 'Spouse' shall mean the person to whom a Member is married or with whom the Member is living in a conjugal relationship.
+- 2.9 "Gift" includes any cash or monetary equivalent fee, object of value, service, forbearance, preferential treatment, or personal benefit received from a third party. - 2.10 "Good Faith" shall mean accordance with standards of honesty, trust and sincerity, as practiced and understood within the Elgin County community. - 2.11 "Integrity Commissioner" shall mean a person appointed by Council to provide independent and consistent complaint investigation and resolution respecting the application of the Code of Conduct. - 2.12 "Immediate Relative" shall mean a parent, child, sister, brother, sister-in-law, brother-in-law, father-in-law, mother-in-law, as well as step-relationships. - 2.13 "Lobby" or "lobby" shall mean to communicate with a member outside of a public process about matters of interest or benefit to the lobbyist and their client business organization.
+Communication may be about a bylaw or resolution on any matter that requires a decision by Council, a local board, or delegated decision-maker and includes matters regarding policies or programs, the purchase of goods and services and the awarding of contracts, applications for a service grant, planning approval, or other licence. - 2.14 "Media" includes any entity such as radio, television, newspaper, magazine, websites, blogs, social media, twitter feeds or other vehicles for the public dissemination of information. - 2.15 "Member" means any member of Council, and includes the Warden and any member of the public appointed to a committee or advisory board. - 2.16 "Meeting" shall mean any regular, special or other meeting of Council. - 2.17 "Pecuniary Interest" shall mean an interest that has a direct or indirect financial impact or as defined under the Municipal Conflict of Interest Act, as amended. - 2.18 "Spouse" shall mean the person to whom a Member is married or with whom the Member is living in a conjugal relationship.